HackCU/mercurysms/README.md

-# sheet2sms
+# MercurySMS
-Dynamically extract phone numbers from a defined GSheets to send bulk messages with Twilio.
+Dynamically extract phone numbers from a defined Google Sheets to send bulk messages with Twilio.

 ## Setup
 Needs: Python 3.X